- August 28, 2020

 Big 4 banks v.s.
 Non-big 4 banks

 According to the Australian Mortgage Snapshot Study, 83% of Australians choose their home loan provider based on interest rates.
 Due to the fierce competition in the current home loan market, lenders have all revised their offers with competitive rates.
 Generally speaking, those smaller have continued to demonstrate lower interest rates.
-However, the big 4 banks can provide more comprehensive and convenient services as majority non-big 4 banks are the online basis.
-So, it is strongly recommended to discuss your needs and wants with a financial specialist in order to determine what is the best choice for you.
+However, the big 4 banks can provide more comprehensive and convenient services.
+So, we recommended you to discuss your needs and wants with a financial specialist.
+They will be able to help you determine what is the best choice for you.

 Understand how much you can save

 The information in this post is general information.
-You are recommended to always seek professional advice or assistance before making any financial decisions.
+We recommend you to always seek professional advice or assistance before making any financial decisions.